-In order to lose weight, you must maintain a daily calorie deficit.
+To lose weight, you must maintain a daily calorie deficit.
 In other words, you need to burn more calories than you eat each day.
 There are two ways to do this: Eat less and move more.
-Running will help you maintain a calorie deficit by increasing the number of calories you burn.
+Running helps you maintain a calorie deficit by increasing the number of calories you burn.
 You can increase your calorie deficit and your rate of weight loss — at least in theory — by eating less also.

-The problem is that running, like other forms of exercise, makes it difficult to eat less due to increasing appetite — something known as the compensation effect.
-This is the primary reason that exercise often fails to meet people’s expectations for weight loss.
+The problem is running, like other forms of exercise, makes it difficult to eat less due to increasing appetite — something known as the compensation effect.
+This is the primary reason exercise often fails to meet people’s expectations for weight loss.

-When you start your running program, make a simultaneous effort to eat fewer foods from the right-hand column and more from the left-hand column — especially from the top of this column.
+When you start your running program, make a simultaneous effort to eat fewer foods from the right-hand column and more from the left-hand column — especially from the top of the left-hand column.
 There is proof that it works.
-Earlier this year, Danish researchers reported that new runners seeking weight loss who ran more than 5 km (3.1 miles) per week for one year but did not change their diets lost an average of 8.4 pounds.
-Meanwhile, new runners seeking weight loss who ran more than 5 km (3.1 miles) per week for one year and did change their diets lost an average of 12.3 pounds.
+Earlier this year, Danish researchers reported new runners seeking weight loss who ran more than 5km (3.1 miles) per week for one year but did not change their diets lost an average of 8.4 pounds.
+Meanwhile, new runners seeking weight loss who ran more than 5km (3.1 miles) per week for one year and did change their diets lost an average of 12.3 pounds.

-These additional increases in running will likely stimulate additional increases in appetite and eating.
+These additional increases in running likely stimulate additional increases in appetite and eating.
 But chances are such compensations won’t cancel out your hard work.
-Research tells us that the average person eats roughly three extra calories for every 10 calories she or he burns through exercise.
+Research tells us that the average person eats roughly 3 extra calories for every 10 calories she or he burns through exercise.

-As I mentioned above, increasing your diet quality will minimize the compensation effect.
-But if you’re already running as much as you can or wish, and you’ve already improved your diet quality and you’re still not losing weight as fast as you would like, there’s something else you can try: decrease the size of your meals by about one-fifth.
-Research by Brian Wansink of Cornell University has shown that people can eat about 20 percent less at meals without noticing the difference in terms of satiety.
-That’s because in our society we have been trained to eat beyond our natural satiety level.
+As mentioned above, increasing your diet quality minimizes the compensation effect.
+But if you’re already running as much as you can or wish, and you’ve already improved your diet quality and you’re still not losing weight as fast as you would like, there’s something else you can try: Decrease the size of your meals by about 1/5.
+Research by Brian Wansink of Cornell University has shown people can eat about 20% less at meals without noticing the difference in terms of satiety.
+That’s because, in our society, we have been trained to eat beyond our natural satiety level.
 Just be sure to do this only after you have allowed your food intake to adjust to your increased amount of running.

 The compensation effect isn’t all about increased appetite.
 For some people there’s also a reward effect at play.
 Too often, runners celebrate the completion of workouts by eating low-quality treats such as cookies and potato chips.
 In many cases, these treats contain more calories than were burned in the workout.

-As this study shows, the mindset that you bring to your running program is important.
-In fact, whatever your weight-loss goal may be, your number-one goal should be to enjoy running — or learn to enjoy it.
+As this study shows, the mindset you bring to your running program is important.
+In fact, whatever your weight-loss goal may be, your number 1 goal should be to enjoy running — or learn to enjoy it.
 That’s because you will only benefit from running if you keep doing it, and you will only keep doing it if you enjoy it.